Pet Neutering

 Neutering is a surgical procedure carried out under general anaesthesia.
 For males, it is called castration and involves the removal of both testicles, and for females, it is called spaying and involves the removal of both ovaries and the uterus.

 These are very common procedures and most pets will go home the same day.
-They will then receive a three and ten day check up, and will need to wear a buster collar during the recovery period and have restricted exercise.
+They will then receive a three and ten day check up, and will need to wear a buster collar or body suit during the recovery period and have restricted exercise.

 Most dogs and cats can be neutered at around six months, although this can vary by breed so it is best to check with your vet.
 With a bitch, you do not necessarily have to wait until they have had their first season.
 We recommend for cats that you keep them indoors until they have been neutered.